kguniverse/ros_pc_det/README.md

         The path to the pointcloud folder.
 It should end with 'LIDAR_TOP'.

 2. infer_node
+    - score_threshold

+        The threshold of score for filtering the detection result.

     - mmdet3d_path

         The absolute path to the mmdet3d package.